Top News, Useful tools

 10 January, 2023

-Starting childcare is a big step – both for parents and their children.
-Transition in childcare settings can cause stress and anxiety, especially if it is not approached smartly and sensitively.
+This anxiety, stress and uncertainty can continue and impact your little one’s development over time, especially if it is not approached smartly and sensitively.
 To ease the process, it’s a good idea to have a transition strategy in childcare.

 Whether it is moving into their own bed or progressing through grades at school, transitions for children can be stressful.
-They are dealing with big emotions around change, which can affect their health and wellbeing if not handled properly.
+They are dealing with big emotions around change, which can affect their health and well-being if not handled properly.

-With that in mind, here are a few tips to help ease the transition.
+With that in mind, here are a few tips to help ease the transition:

 Transitions between activities

 It’s a good idea to introduce your children to changes in their environment slowly.
-They will encounter many new activities at childcare, so chat to their educators before they start and see if you can introduce them to any of these activities (reading books, playing with sand, doing crafts, etc.) at home.
+They will encounter many new activities at childcare, so chat with their educators before they start and see if you can introduce them to any of these activities (reading books, playing with sand, doing crafts, etc.) at home.
 When your child first starts childcare, try to plan their day to reduce as many transitions as possible.
 Ensure their belongings are ready to go and that they have everything they will need throughout the day.
-Chat to their educators to find out what the transitions between activities will entail to make sure they have everything they need.
+Chat with their educators to find out what the transitions between activities will entail to make sure they have everything they need.

 Common problems with transitions